YizYah/easy-oclif-cli/README.md

 npm install
 npm link
 ```
-Call the name of your cli (or whatever you put for the command name when you created it.)
+Call the name of your cli (or whatever you put for the command bin name when you created it in Oclif.)

 ## (2) Update the Commands
 Call